ettingshausen/JetBrainsPackageCleanTool/README.md

 ## Usage

-PackageCleanTool is a utility for helping to delete older packages for JetBrains applications via Windows command line console.
+PackageCleanTool is a utility for helping to delete older packages of JetBrains applications via Windows command line console.

 Options: